MrKylinGithub/Thinking-In-Game-Development/guide-to-cocos-cyberpunk/06-run-on-high-end-to-low-end/en.md

-# Make the game run smoothly on high-end, mid-range, and low-end devices
+# Make your games run smoothly on high-end, mid-range, and low-end devices

 When you've made an excellent 3D game, you definitely want it to run on more devices, not just high-end ones, as this would mean losing many users.
 In this article, I will share the methods I've learned from over a decade of 3D game development to make a game run smoothly on high-end, mid-range, and low-end devices.